artur-alencar/chatboxapp/README.md

 - Adding database info inside the HTML code;

 There are still things I want to change about the project and you are free to give me feedback and some tips about my code at arturwalencar@gmail.com
-If you are interested in hiring me (I'm still 16 and live in Brazil) you can check my linkedin account at https://www.linkedin.com/in/artur-wilhelms-aguiar-lopes-de-alencar-10179732a/
+If you are interested in hiring me you can check my linkedin account at https://www.linkedin.com/in/artur-wilhelms-aguiar-lopes-de-alencar-10179732a/

 How to run the code on your computer:
 Download the file and unzip it.